That One Room

 A song inspired by an early break-up, symbolised by the one room in which that relationship existed – the room in which Max says “we both fell in and out of love within”.

 Max Lain is an emerging original songwriting artist.
-From his early life in Australia’s Remote Top End enjoying waterfalls and bush tracks - to training for a Bachelor of Contemporary Arts in Dance and achieving an Advanced Diploma of Music at WAAPA, Max Lain has led a different life to most urban pop stars.
+From his early life in Australia’s remote Top End, to training for a Bachelor of Contemporary Arts in Dance and achieving an Advanced Diploma of Music at WAAPA, Max Lain has led a different life to most urban pop stars.

-Now living in Perth, Max is expanding his natural style of writing, which primarily consists of piano ballads and alternative pop.
-Although, is moving into Electronic, Pop, Rock and Folk styles.
+Now living in Perth, Max continues to write using a Pop sense in this songs but is also working to expand his discography into other styles.
 Max loves to collaborate with fellow independent artists around Perth and beyond.
 Working with Darwin’s Skinnyfish Music, he has also attracted the attention of Sony Music Publishing Australia.
-Max’s debut EP will be released this late Spring with his first single from, That One Room out now and another single to be released in the lead up.
-Max is eager to continue to develop his range in writing and musicality, so please feel free to contact Max for collaborations, commissions or a general inquiry (or just a chat!).
+Max’s debut EP, Sad Gay Hours, was released in 2023 and he has since collaborated with Erosia on his single Hopeful Misery.
+Max is eager to continue with his collaborations and to write more songs so please feel free to contact him for a general inquiry.

 A song inspired by an early break-up, symbolised by the one room in which that relationship existed – the room in which Max says “we both fell in and out of love within”.